ff6347/gestalten-in-code/projects/find-your-way/index.md

 ![](./splash.png)

-The first project of the University seminar gestalten in code was titled "analog algorithm".
+The first project of the University seminar Gestalten in Code was titled "analog algorithm".
 The main task of the project was to provide a set of instructions in a human language emulating algorithms in machines.
 The instructions had to be in one sentence, simple to understand and could be composed with parameters or constants.

 ## Algorithm part 1.